hypermodern-python/website/docs/chapter02.md

 Take our test case, for example:
 It did not check the functionality of the program at all, only its exit status;
 yet it achieved full coverage.
-A good way to build up meaningful tests is to write a failing test before implementing a feature or fixing a bug.
+A good way to build up a battery of meaningful tests is to write a failing test before implementing a feature or fixing a bug.
 ```